motilalmeher/motilalmeher.github.io/about.md

 layout: about
 ---

-Hi, This is Motilal Meher.
+Hi, This is Motilal Meher an eclectic.
 I like building awesome things with awesome people.

-In this website I have written topics related to full stack data-science(Statistics, Machine Learning, Deep Learning model, MLOps and different bussiness use cases and their solutions) along with my other interests like finance,economics,politics,sports,design thinking,scocial science.
+Here I write about some techinal subjects related to Math/Statistics/Data-science/ML.
+Along with I write about my interests likes finance,economics,politics,art,sport,design thinking,psychology to satisfy a my craving brain.

 I am on different social media platforms(check the naviagtion bar for links).Feel free to connect with me.